EfficientFHE/SmartPAF/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

 ## What is SmartPAF?
-A training framework to replace non-polynomial operators of ML models, such as ReLU and MaxPooling, with low-degree Polynomial Approximation Function (PAF) and recover accuracy through proposed fine-tuning tricks.
+SmartPAF is an open-source training framework to replace non-polynomial operators of ML models, such as ReLU and MaxPooling, with low-degree Polynomial Approximation Function (PAF) and recover accuracy through proposed fine-tuning tricks.
 SmartPAF is actively developed by the [Synergy Lab](https://synergy.ece.gatech.edu/) at [Georgia Institute of Technology](https://www.gatech.edu/).
-For more details about MAESTRO, please visit our [paper](https://arxiv.org/abs/2404.03216).
+For more details about SmartPAF, please visit our [paper](https://arxiv.org/abs/2404.03216).

 ## Motivation
 Secure Fully Homomorphic Encryption (FHE) based Machine Learning Inference Converts Non-polynomial Operators (ReLU/MaxPooling) into Polynomial Approximation Functions (PAF)
 ![](image/secure_ML_inference.png)

 Existing PAFs suffer from either prohibitive latency overhead or low accuracy.
-PAF-FHE proposes four training techniques to enable exploration on the entire PAF degree space and spot high-accuracy low-latency PAF.
+SmartPAF proposes four training techniques to enable exploration on the entire PAF degree space and spot high-accuracy low-latency PAF.
 ![](image/RelatedWork.png)

+** This repo open-sourced the SmartPAF framework code with prerun results**.

 ## Results
 SmartPAF spots optimal 14-degree PAF with 69.4% accuracy (the same accuracy as plaintext pretrained ResNet-18 under ImageNet-1k dataset) and saves 72% latency of 27-degree Minimax PAF.